IEntin/ClientServer/docs/README.md

 Optimized for cache friendliness.\
 Business logic, tasks multithreading, and communication layer are decoupled.

-Memory reuse.
-Most of processing in stable regime after startup is not allocating.\
-Tuning the memory buffer size allows to drastically reduce memory footprint of the software,\
+Tuning the memory buffer size allows to reduce memory footprint of the software,\
-especially of the client, with moderate speed decrease, which can in turn reduce hardware\
+especially of the client, which can in turn reduce hardware requirements.
-requirements.

 Business logic is an example of financial calculations.
 It can be replaced with any other\
 batch processing from a different field, not necessarily financial.